quicwg/base-drafts/draft-ietf-quic-transport.md

 as its behavior is consistent with an implementation that implements these states.

-Note:
+<aside><t>

-: In some cases, a single event or action can cause a transition through multiple states.
-For instance, sending STREAM with a FIN bit set can cause two state transitions for a sending stream: from the Ready state to the Send state, and from the Send state to the Data Sent state.
+  Note: In some cases, a single event or action can cause a transition through multiple states.
+For instance, sending STREAM with a FIN bit set can cause two state transitions for a sending stream: from the "Ready" state to the "Send" state, and from the "Send" state to the "Data Sent" state.
+</t></aside>

 ## Sending Stream States {#stream-send-states}